 Historically, the Hungarian wirehaired vizsla is one of the newest breeds of gundog: it was developed in the 1930s in Hungary by crossing smooth-haired vizslas with German wirehaired pointers (GWPs).
 The aim was to produce a shooting dog that combined the colour of the vizsla with the heavier coat and more substantial build of the GWP, making it better suited to working in harsh conditions.
 Development of the breed continued during World War II, with a number of Hungarian kennels becoming involved.
 It is thought that pudelpointer and Irish setter blood was introduced.

 Today, though the breed remains relatively rare in its native Hungary, it has been enjoying growing popularity elsewhere in the world.
 The first HWV was shown at Crufts way back in 1980, but it wasn’t until the 1990s that the first litter was whelped in the UK.
 The relaxing of Britain’s strict quarantine rules at the start of the new century made it much easier to bring dogs in from the Continent and this did much to boost the popularity of the HWV in this country.

 No breed is perfect, and this includes the HWV.
 Years of selective breeding from a small stock base means that genetic diversity is poor, but despite this the overall health is relatively good, with allergies the most commonly reported health issue.
 There have also been a number of cases of hip dysplasia: the average hip score is a relatively high 11.
 Equally high is the price of puppies: expect to pay anything from £800 to £1,000.

-There are two dedicated breed clubs: the Hungarian Wirehaired Vizsla Association and the Hungarian Wire-haired Vizsla Club of Great Britain, both of which organise working tests for their members.
-The former also holds an annual novice field trial.
+There are two dedicated breed clubs: the Hungarian Wirehaired Vizsla Association and the Hungarian Wire-haired Vizsla Club of Great Britain.